 Children are among the most vulnerable members of society.
-As a result, many drivers, property owners, and school officials have an increased duty to protect them.
+As a result, many drivers, property owners, and school officials have a legal duty to protect them.
 If they fail in this duty, and a child becomes injured, the person responsible may be liable to provide compensation.
-Children have the same rights as adults to demand payments for their losses in common personal injury cases, including dog bites, slips and falls, or car accidents.
+Children have the same rights as adults to demand payments for their losses in common personal injury cases, including dog bites, slips and falls, or car accidents, although there are some procedural differences in how the case proceeds, due to the minor’s young age.

 A State College child injury lawyer is dedicated to protecting the rights of children and families following personal injuries.
 An experienced personal injury attorney could establish the right of protection that the child enjoyed at the time of the incident and gather the evidence needed to prove how a defendant failed to provide that protection.